SEO or PPC?

 Keyword research, content updates, link building and more are all factors of SEO that need to be regularly monitored and updated in order for your site to maintain rankings or to increase them.

 Compared to the instantaneous results of PPC, the time lag with SEO can be a downfall.
-It can take anywhere from one to three months to see any increase in rankings or traffic.
+It can take anywhere from one to three months to see an increase in rankings or traffic.
 This also depends on how much optimization is needed for your site to even be ready to launch.

 What are your thoughts?
-Which did you choose, or do use both methods for your website?
+Which did you choose, or do you use both methods for your website?
 Feel free to post your preference, success stories, and more!